-Substance Misuse - Wednesday 5th October 2016 at 7pm with Speaker Bob Tait LACAUK Ltd.
+Substance Misuse - Wednesday 3rd October 2018 at 7pm (at LEH) with Speaker Bob Tait LACAUK Ltd.

-Mental Health - Wednesday, 12th October 2016 at 7pm with speaker Dick Moore (Charlie Waller Trust)
+Mental Health - Wednesday, 21st November 2018 at 7pm (at LEH) with speaker Dick Moore (Charlie Waller Trust)

-Digital Awareness - Thursday, 24th November 2016 at 7pm with Digital Awareness UK presenting
+Digital Awareness - Wednesday 5th December 2018 at 7pm (at Hampton School) with Digital Awareness UK presenting

-Self-Esteem and Body Confidence - Thursday, 2nd March 2017 at 7pm with speaker Natasha Devon (www.selfesteemteam.org)
+Self-Esteem and Body Confidence - Wednesday 13th March 2019 at 7pm (at LEH) with speaker Natasha Devon (www.selfesteemteam.org)

 'There have been some excellent sessions for parents organised by LEH on key issues relevant to teenagers and their development and, as a result, the challenges of being a parent of a teenager.
 I have found the sessions, especially those on challenging subjects like sex, drugs and mental health, engaging and pragmatic.'

 Feedback from a parent of an UV girl